Saking-tech/form-workflow-builder/README.md

 ## Usage Guide

-### 1. Dashboard
+### 1. Creator Resources
-- View KPIs and analytics
-- Monitor request statuses
+- Access to Form Creator
+- Access to Workflow Creator
 - Access quick actions

-### 2. Create Forms
+### 2. Form Creation Process

+#### Step 1: Access Form Creator
-1. Navigate to "Forms" in the sidebar
+1. Navigate to the dashboard
+2. Click on "Form Creator" tab
+3. Choose from three options:
+   - **Create New Form**: Start from scratch
+   - **Use Template**: Start with pre-built templates
+   - **Import Form**: Import from external sources

+#### Step 2: Create Form Structure
+1. **From Scratch**:
+   - Click "Create Form" button
+   - Enter form name and description
-2. Click "Create New Form"
+   - Click "Create Form" to start building

+2. **From Template**:
+   - Click "Use Template" button
+   - Select from available templates (Legal Intake, Client Information, etc.)
+   - Click "Use This Template" to start with pre-built structure

+#### Step 3: Build Your Form
+1. **Drag and Drop Interface**:
-3. Drag field types from the left panel to the canvas
+   - Drag field types from the left panel to the canvas
-4. Configure field properties (label, validation, etc.)
+   - Configure field properties (label, validation, required status)
-5. Save your form
+   - Organize fields into sections

+2. **Field Configuration**:
+   - Set field labels and descriptions
+   - Configure validation rules
+   - Set required/optional status
+   - Add field-specific options (dropdown choices, file types, etc.)

+#### Step 4: Preview and Test
+1. **Preview Form**: Click the eye icon to see how the form looks
+2. **Test Form**: Click "Test" button to interact with the form with validation
+3. **Save Form**: Click "Save Form" to store your creation

+#### Step 5: Manage Forms
+- **Edit**: Modify existing forms
+- **Duplicate**: Create copies of forms
+- **Delete**: Remove unwanted forms
+- **Export**: Share forms with others

-### 3. Create Requests
+### 3. Workflows

+#### Step 1: Access the Workflow Designer
-1. Navigate to "Create Request"
+1. Navigate to the "Workflows" section from the main dashboard.
-2. Fill out the multi-step form:
-   - Step 1: Request Type & Agreement Information
+2. Click the "Create Workflow" button to start a new workflow.

-   - Step 2: Document Upload
+#### Step 2: Name and Describe the Workflow
-   - Step 3: Vendor Information & Approvals
+1. Enter a unique name for your workflow in the "Workflow Name" field.
+2. (Optional) Add a description to clarify the workflow’s purpose.

+#### Step 3: Add Forms to the Workflow
+1. Click "Add Form" or drag forms from the available list into the workflow canvas.
+2. Select the forms you want to include as steps in your workflow.
+3. Repeat to add multiple forms as needed.

+#### Step 4: Connect Forms in Sequence
+1. Arrange the forms in the desired order on the canvas.
+2. Draw connections between forms to define the flow (e.g., drag from the end of one form to the start of the next).
-3. Submit to create a workflow and request
+3. Ensure there is a clear start and end to the workflow.

+#### Step 5: Review and Save the Workflow
+1. Double-check the workflow structure and connections.
+2. Click the "Save Workflow" button to store your workflow.

+#### Step 6: View and Manage Workflows
+1. After saving, your workflow will appear in the "All Workflows" list.
+2. From here, you can view, edit, duplicate, or delete workflows as needed.

 ### 4. Execute Workflows

-1. Go to "My Requests"
-2. Click "Execute" on any request
-3. Follow the step-by-step workflow
+1. Navigate to the **"Execute Workflows"** section from the main dashboard.
+2. In the **"Available Workflows"** list, locate the workflow you want to run.
+3. Click the **"Execute Workflow"** button for your chosen workflow.
+4. In the **"Create New Request"** modal:
+   - Enter a title for your request.
+   - Select the workflow you want to execute (if not already selected).
+   - Click **"Create Request"**.
+5. The workflow execution will begin.
+For each step:
-4. Complete each form step
+   - Complete the form fields as required.
+   - Click **"Next"** or **"Submit"** to proceed to the next step.
+   - Repeat until all steps are completed.
-5. Track progress through the visual stepper
+6. Track your progress using the visual stepper at the top of the page.
+7. After completing all steps, review the summary and confirm completion.
+8. Your workflow execution will be marked as **completed**.
+You can view details or re-execute by clicking the appropriate button in the request list.

 ## Key Components

 ### Form Builder
 - **FieldPalette**: Draggable field types
+- **FormSections**: Draggable form section
 - **FormCanvas**: Drop zone for form building
 - **FormFieldRenderer**: Individual field configuration